 2. Base rewards on segments or game progress

 Each user is different.
 So why give them all the same rewards?
-Personalize your rewards by segmenting your users according to behavior.
+Personalize your rewards by utilizing user segmentation.

 In-app rewards as a promotional tool